 Nutrition and Wellness is a course designed to help students develop eating behaviors that will have a positive effect on their current and future lifestyles.
 Through health promotion teens are able to learn and understand the steps that need to be taken in order to live a healthy life.
-In the busy lives that today's teens live food choices and exercise are critical components to their healthcare.
+In the busy lives that today's teens live, food choices and exercise are critical components to their healthcare.
 By providing educational classes in these areas, students are able to receive the proper knowledge and information in order to live healthy.

-SC644 Physics
+SC4012 Physics

-SC648 Physics Enriched
+SC4112 Physics Enriched Grade Level: 10, 11, 12

-Length/Credit: 1 year - 1.0 credit Prerequisite: Concurrent enrollment or completion of Pre-Calculus
+Prerequisite: Concurrent enrollment or completion

+of Pre-Calculus